theevocater/coffee_recipes/coffee/moka_pot.md

     Water should be 212°F
     Fill lower chamber until fill line (300g)
-    Pour in 24g of beans
+    Pour in 24g of beans and tamp
     Place on burner at medium

 1:00